stcorp/harp/doc/operations.rst

     	this dimension of the referenced variable.

     ``valid(variable)``
-        Exclude invalid values of the specified variable (values outside the valid range of the variable, or NaN).
+        Filter a dimension for all variables in the product such that invalid values for the variable provided as parameter get excluded (values outside the valid range of the variable, or NaN).
+        This operation is executed similar to a comparison filter.

     ``wrap(variable [unit], minimum, maximum)``
         Wrap the values of the variable to the range given by minimum